perseas/Pyrseas/docs/issues.rst

        AND store_id = $2
        AND NOT inventory_in_stock(inventory_id);

-However, due to Python 2.x issues with Unicode, the more readable format is *only* available if using Python 3.x.

 Note also that if your function source code has trailing spaces at the end of lines, they would normally be represented in the original default format.
 However, in the interest of readability,